 How to save on car insurance in Oklahoma

-Even though car insurance in Oklahoma isn’t the cheapest, you may still be able to lower your premium.
+Even though car insurance in Oklahoma is already lower than the national average, you may be able to lower your premium even further.
 Here are some tips to help you find a lower rate:

-- Maintain a clean driving record: Drivers with no incidents on their record are favorable to insurance providers because they are a lower risk than drivers with a history of incidents.
+- Maintain a clean driving record: Drivers with no incidents on their record are favorable to insurance providers because they are a lower risk than drivers with a history of incidents, and therefore receive better rates on average.

 - Use available discounts: Most insurers offer at least a few discounts, and if you qualify for any of them, you might see significant savings on your car insurance policy.
-Common discounts include multi-policy, paperless and paid-in-full.
+Common discounts include multi-policy, paperless billing and paid-in-full premiums.

 - Choose an affordable provider: Each car insurance company has its own pricing model, which means rates will vary for even the same coverage.
 Shopping around could help you find a competitive premium.